rackerlabs/support-how-to/content/cloud-backup/best-practices-for-backing-up-your-data-cloud-block-storage-versus-cloud-backup.md

 ---
 permalink: best-practices-for-backing-up-your-data-cloud-block-storage-versus-cloud-backup/
-audit_date:
+audit_date: '2018-11-14'
 title: 'Best practices for backing up your data: Cloud Block Storage versus Cloud Backup'
 type: article
 created_date: '2013-10-01'
 created_by: Kyle Laffoon
-last_modified_date: '2016-07-18'
+last_modified_date: '2018-11-14'
-last_modified_by: Catherine Richardson
+last_modified_by: Kate Dougherty
 product: Cloud Backup
 product_url: cloud-backup
 ---

-When backing up the data disk or disks on your General Purpose Cloud Servers you have two convenient choices: Cloud Block Storage or Cloud Backup.
-Identifying which one to use depends on what features are most important to you.
+When backing up the data disk or disks on your general purpose Cloud Servers, you can use either Cloud Block Storage or Cloud Backup.
+The best option to use depends on the features that are most important to you.

+This article helps you decide if you should use Cloud Block Storage or Cloud Backup.

-### Cloud Block Storage for portability
+### Cloud Block Storage offers portability

 Cloud Block Storage works much like a portable drive.
-It can be attached to one server and later detached and attached to another server.
-This makes moving data between servers convenient, as all files and folders can be moved by detaching the drive from your old server and attaching it to the new server.
+You can detach it from a server and attach it to another one.
+This capability enables you to easily move data between servers by detaching the drive from your old server and attaching it to a new server.

+Cloud Block Storage offers the following drive types:

+- **Serial Advanced Technology Attachment (SATA)**: This option helps control costs.
-Cloud Block Storage offers two drive types: a SATA option, which helps control costs, and an SSD option for higher performance.
-Unlike Cloud Backup, there is no agent to install.
-You simply copy your files to the attached volume.
+- **Solid state drive (SSD)**: This option offers higher performance.

+Unlike Cloud Backup, there's no agent to install.
+You copy your files to the attached volume.

-#### Limitations
+#### Limitations of Cloud Block Storage

+Cloud Block Storage has the following limitations:

-Cloud Block Storage attaches a traditional data volume to your server, so there is no built-in mechanism to track or retrieve overwritten data.
+- Cloud Block Storage attaches a traditional data volume to your server, so there's no built-in mechanism to track or retrieve overwritten data.

-If you select the SATA option, you might find that transferring large files or a large number of files is slower than other file transfer options.
-Additionally, the Cloud Block Storage process cannot be automated.
-You must copy the data to the volume after configuring it on your server.
+- If you select the SATA option, you might find that transferring large files or a large number of files is slower than other file transfer options.

+- The Cloud Block Storage process can't be automated.
+You must copy the data to the volume after you configure it on your server.

-To get started with Cloud Block Storage, see [Create and Attach a Block Storage Volume](/how-to/create-and-attach-a-cloud-block-storage-volume).
+To get started with Cloud Block Storage, see [Create and attach a Cloud Block Storage volume](/how-to/create-and-attach-a-cloud-block-storage-volume).

-### Cloud Backup for incremental backups
+### Use Cloud Backup for incremental backups

-After the initial setup, including installation of the Cloud Backup Agent and capture of all the initial files, Cloud Backup uses deduplication to capture only data that has changed.
-With the exception of your first complete backup, every subsequent backup is just a "delta" of the previous backup, which enables faster backup and restore operations and reduces the storage amount required.
-If ever needed, you can revert your data to an earlier date's backup.
+After the initial setup, including installation of the Cloud Backup agent and capture of all of the initial files, Cloud Backup uses deduplication to capture only the data that has changed.
+With the exception of your first complete backup, every subsequent backup is just a delta of the previous backup.
+This approach enables faster backup and restore operations and reduces the amount of storage required.
+If necessary, you can revert your data to a backup for an earlier date.

-The Cloud Backup Agent can complete the backup automatically following a schedule that you identify, so that you can avoid waiting for the process to complete.
-Manual backup is also available on Cloud Backup.
+The Cloud Backup agent can complete the backup automatically by following a schedule that you configure.
+Automatic backups help you avoid waiting for the process to complete.
+Manual backups are also available on Cloud Backup.

 #### Encryption

-With Cloud Backup, enterprise-grade encryption (Advanced Encryption Standard, 256-bit key) is available.
-When encryption is enabled, your data will be encrypted with a password that only you know.
-After you create your AES-256 encryption key, your data is encrypted before it leaves the server and remains safely encrypted while stored.
+With Cloud Backup, enterprise-grade encryption (Advanced Encryption Standard (AES), 256-bit key) is available.
+When encryption is enabled, your data is encrypted with a password that only you know.
+After you create your AES-256 encryption key, your data is encrypted before it leaves the server and remains safely encrypted while it is stored.

-**Warning**: IMPORTANT!
-You **must** keep track of this password.
-After AES-encryption is set, this password cannot be removed from the files of the backup data for which it was used.
-Any data backed up with this password requires that specific password to restore those files.
-If you forget the password that you used to backup the data, that backup data is **LOST** and cannot be recovered.
+**Warning**: You must keep track of this password.
+After AES encryption is set, this password cannot be removed from the backup data files for which it was used.
+You need the password to restore those files.
+If you forget the password that you used to back up the data, that backup data is lost, and you cannot recover it.

-#### Limitations
+#### Limitations of Cloud Backup

+Cloud Backup has the following limitations:

-To use Cloud Backup, you must set up the Cloud Backup Agent.
-Backups cannot occur until you have set up the agent and identified what files to back up and when to back them up.
-A small amount of space on your server is required for the Cloud Backup Agent.
-All backups performed with Cloud Backup are placed in Cloud Files, so there are no cost control options with different storage types.
+- To use Cloud Backup, you must set up the Cloud Backup agent.
+Backups cannot occur until you set up the agent, specify the files that you want to back up, and configure when backups should occur.
+- The Cloud Backup Agent requires a small amount of space on your server.
+- All backups that you perform with Cloud Backup are placed in Cloud Files, so there are no cost control options with different storage types.

-See the [Cloud Backup introduction page](/how-to/cloud-backup) to get started with Cloud Backup.
+To get started with Cloud Backup, see the [Cloud Backup introduction page](/how-to/cloud-backup).